Double Shuffle (Canadian political episode): Political situation in the Province of Canada

 The Province of Canada was formed in 1841 by the union of the provinces of Lower Canada and Upper Canada.
 The two sections were significantly different in their linguistic, religious, and ethnic make-up.
 Lower Canada (called Canada East in the new province) was largely French-speaking, although with a considerable English-speaking minority.
 Most of the inhabitants were Roman Catholic.
 Upper Canada (called Canada West in the new province) was largely English-speaking, and mainly Protestant.
 The legal systems were different: Canada East used the civil law derived from France, while Canada West used the English common law.
 The two sections had their own court systems, and different school systems.

 There was a single Parliament for the province, composed of the elected Legislative Assembly and the appointed Legislative Council.
 The Parliament passed laws for the entire province, but also laws which only applied to one section.
-Such sectional legislation went through the ordinary legislative process; Canada West members voted on legislation affecting only Canada East, and vice versa.
+Such sectional legislation went through the ordinary legislative process with all members entitled to vote on bills, even those that did not apply to their section: Canada West members could vote on legislation affecting only Canada East, and vice versa.
 Moreover, Canada East and Canada West had equal representation in the Parliament, regardless of population shifts.

 These factors meant that formation of a government required substantial support from both sections.
 During the 1850s, four main political groups had emerged, two in Canada East and two in Canada West.
 The groups were not political parties in the modern sense, as there was not strong party discipline.
 There were also independent members of the Assembly, whose support might be necessary to keep a government in office.

 In Canada East, the two main groups were the Parti bleu and the Parti rouge.
 The Bleus, led by George-Étienne Cartier, supported close ties with Britain, laissez-faire economics, and ultramontane Catholicism.
 The Parti rouge, led by Antoine-Aimé Dorion, tended towards republicanism, a suspicion of big business, and anti-clericalism.
 The Bleus tended to win a majority of the parliamentary seats in Canada East.